michellevit/Production-Planner/README.txt

 11. Troubleshooting
 - docker-compose build not working:
   - Make sure there is no node_modules folder accidentally in the root directory
+  - Make sure there is a .dockerignore file in the reactapp to ignore the node_momdules folder
 - If running docker-compose build a lot:
   - Make sure to delete dangling images in Docker occassionally:
     - Run: docker image prune -f
   - Build w/o cache to ensure all changes are implemented:
     - Run: docker-compose build --no-cache
 - If the welcome.css (or other static) file changes don't implement:
-  - Delete the welcome.css cached files in django/static:
+  - Delete the multiple welcome.css files (+ cached variations - e.g. welcome.98433745.css) in django/static:
   - cd into the django folder and run: python manage.py collectstatic

 -----------